teimurjan/teimurjan.github.io.development/src/posts/2019-11-27-digits-recognizer-from-zero-to-an-applicaiton.md

         return Response(str(prediction).encode(), status=200)
 ```

-Again an error with an unresolved import.
+Again an error about an unresolved import.
 The views package relies on three files we do not have:

 * settings
 * repo